vakabus/financnidlo/README.md

         * names are case insensitive
     * `def group name members`
         * group can have other groups as a member
-        * group is a set of people
+        * group is a set of people (in mathematical sense, nobody can be in a group twice)
+        * group is just a shortcut for its members
     * `def currency name`
 * transactions
     * `somebody paid 123.4currency for someone`